-Live coverage of the NASA SpaceX launch Wednesday at 4:30 p.m.
+Live coverage of the NASA SpaceX launch attempt Saturday at 3:22 p.m.
 ET will be streamed on foxbusiness.com.

 Continue Reading Below